zenmah/daggerheart-srd-obsidian/environments/Chaos Realm.md

 ***Everything You Are This Place Will Take from You - Action:*** Countdown (Loop 14).
 Activate the countdown.
 When it triggers, all PCs must succeed on a Presence Reaction Roll or their highest trait is temporarily reduced by 1d4 unless they mark a number of Stress equal to its value.
 Any lost trait points are regained if the PC critically succeeds or escapes the Chaos Realm.

   *How does this place try to steal from you that which makes you legendary?
-What does it feel to have this power taken from you?*
+What does it feel like to have this power taken from you?*

 ***Unmake - Action:*** On a failure, they take 4d10 direct magic damage.
 On a success, they must mark a Stress.